dialog-semiconductor/BLE_SDK6_examples/ble_temperature_ntf/Readme.md

 - Note that the internal temperature sensor only works for the DA14531

 - If none of the above helps, please check the user manual according to your daughter board and mother board.
-User manual can be found ["here"](##HW-and-SW-configuration)
+User manual can be found [here](https://www.dialog-semiconductor.com/products/da14531-development-kit-pro) for the DA145xxDEVKT-P PRO-Motherboard and [here](https://www.dialog-semiconductor.com/sites/default/files/um-b-048_da14585da14586_getting_started_guide_v2.0_0.pdf) for the Basic Development Kit

 ## License